BrandonJohnGrenier/pattern-commons/README.md

 ## Identity Generation

+The id generator uses a cryptographically strong random number generator to produce sequences of alphanumeric strings that can be used as unique identifiers.

 By default, the id generator will produce a 25 character length alphanumeric string, with a mix of uppercase and lowercase characters:
 ```
   IdGenerator.generateId() => 'jDWatQsPtRNOMhYAnVWUDF3LE'